mongodb/docs/source/reference/commands.rst

      ``clone`` operation, and ``clone`` will occasionally yield to allow other operations.

-   See :command:`copydb`  for similar functionality.
+   See :dbcommand:`copydb`  for similar functionality.

-.. mongodb:command:: closeAllDatabases
+.. dbcommand:: closeAllDatabases

    The ``closeAllDatabases`` command forces :option:`mongod` to close all open database files.
 The command takes the following form: ::